NVIDIA Inspector 22.214.171.124

 Save energy when using multiple monitors

 Since NVIDIA GDDR5 graphics card is used as a video store, there is a limitation on the power management features.
-If more than a single display with different resolutions / timings are connected to the graphics card, the drivers that automatically prevents downshift in energy-saving "Performance States (P-States).
+If more than a single display with different resolutions/timings are connected to the graphics card, the drivers that automatically prevents downshift in energy-saving "Performance States (P-States).

-The reason is, according to NVIDIA in a hardware limitation in the use of GDDR5 memory, which can cause change of P-states to flicker.
+The reason is, according to NVIDIA in a hardware limitation in the use of GDDR5 memory, which can cause a change of P-states to flicker.
 This issue is therefore not limited to NVIDIA graphics cards.

 The driver is forced to do most in the low P-state change.
 Now you can configure applications that may change as an exception to a higher P-state.
 A modulation based on the current utilization is also possible.